 All stockholders are cordially invited to attend the meeting in person.
 Whether or not you plan to attend, please COMPLETE, SIGN and DATE the enclosed proxy card and MAIL it promptly in the enclosed postage paid envelope.

 By Order of the Board of Directors

-CAROL R. KAUFMAN Secretary
+/s/ CAROL R. KAUFMAN CAROL R. KAUFMAN Secretary

 Dated: February 1, 1999